10 Best Inclusive Playgrounds in Cincinnati

 All Children’s Playground

 The Anderson Township Park District has created a playground at Beech Acres Park where all children can play and learn together.
 For children ages 0-5, there is a Tot Lot complete with a train and train station, plus swings, a sand play area, playhouse. and mini-mountain.
-For older kids, there are larger-than-life climbing boulders and a massive fort-like play unit.
+Oder kids will like the larger-than-life climbing boulders and a massive fort-like play unit.
 For everyone, regardless of age, there is a riverboat Shelter, a seasonal water play area and a Sway Fun glider.
+6910 Salem Road, Cincinnati, OH 45230

 Gower Park